valencik/mastersAPSC/documents/thesis/thesis.md

 JSON met the requirements, including those for arrays and has the advantage of being openly available, well-supported, with a handy user community, and it was familiar to the author.
 This requirement is discussed further in the [Data Representation](#data-representation) section.

+Each NSR entry will be represented as a JSON object [^json-document].
+JSON objects are composed of keys and values.
+A key is a unique string that maps to a value.
+A value can be a string, a number, an array, or another object.
+Similarly, arrays can contain strings, numbers, objects or additional arrays.
+Snippet \ref{#blk:rawNSRJSON} shows an example JSON object and the final representation of an NSR entry.

+[^json-document]: These objects are reffered to as documents once stored in the database.
+See [The Database - MongoDB](#the-database-mongodb).

 %- NSR EXCHANGE format discussion
-An example of the raw data for a single paper can be seen in Snippet \ref{blk:rawNSRentry}.
 The NSR has 9 possible types of fields which are shown in Table @tbl:NSRidentifiers.
 Each entry can only have one of each field type except for `<KEYWORDS>` and `<SELECTRS>` which exist as a pair and an entry can have multiple pairs of them.
+An example of the raw data for a single paper can be seen in Snippet \ref{blk:rawNSRentry}.

 ``` {#blk:rawNSRentry .text caption="An example NSR entry showing the raw NSR data format." fontsize=\small baselinestretch=1}
 <KEYNO   >1988AB01                                                              &